ekat92/ekat92.github.io/Working.md

 <div class="wrapper">
   <div class="item1">
-    <b>E. Seregina, "Sparse Portfolios"</b> <i>(submitted to The Review of Financial Studies)</i>
+    <b>E. Seregina, "Sparse Portfolios"</b> <i>(submitted to The Journal of Financial and Quantitative Analysis)</i>
   </div>
   <div class="item2">
-    <p class="dropcap">T</p>he classical approach to portfolio optimization is notorious for producing undesirable extreme long and short positions due to inaccurate estimation of asset weights that fluctuate substantially over time.
-Besides, its asset allocations are associated with non-negligible transaction costs, high turnover and large monitoring costs.
-To overcome these shortcomings, we develop a novel optimization approach which produces sparse wealth allocations by setting some weights to zero using a penalty function.
-The proposed statistical method proceeds in two steps: first, it uses an $\ell_1$-penalty on the weight vector to select stocks, second, we apply de-biasing and post-lasso to obtain the optimal asset allocation weights.
-The main contribution is twofold: from the theoretical perspective, this paper establishes unbiasedness and consistency of the optimal sparse allocations in a high-dimensional setting, when the number of assets exceeds the sample size.
-We demonstrate the importance of the de-biasing step that has been overlooked in previous studies.
-From the empirical perspective, the application to the constituents of the S&P500 reveals that compared to the common strategy of holding all assets, our sparse portfolio strategy leads to lower risk, lower turnover, and higher out-of-sample Sharpe ratio.
-We illustrate that during several economic downturns including the dot-com bubble of 2000 and the financial crisis of 2007-09, our sparse de-biased estimator was the only model that produced positive cumulative excess return (CER) and did not exceed the target level of risk.
-In contrast, all non-sparse models produced negative CER and violated the risk constraint.
-This finding suggests that our de-biased sparse estimator exhibits desirable minimax properties: it minimizes the maximum risk level of a portfolio.
+    <p class="dropcap">T</p>he existing approaches to sparse wealth allocations (1) are suboptimal due to the bias induced by $\ell_1$-penalty; (2) require the number of assets to be less than the sample size; (3) do not model factor structure of stock returns in high dimensions.
+We address these shortcomings and develop a novel strategy which produces unbiased and consistent sparse allocations.
+We demonstrate that: (1) failing to correct for the bias leads to low out-of-sample portfolio return;  (2) only sparse portfolios achieved positive cumulative return during several economic downturns, including the dot-com bubble of 2000, the financial crisis of 2007-09, and COVID-19 outbreak.
   </div>
   <div class="item3">
     <center>